Time to read:5 minutes

 There are other times when the cause is out of our control.
-Depression or another illness strikes, and it’s all we can do to merely survive the day.
-At those times, cleaning house just doesn’t seem worth the effort.
+Depression or illness strikes, and it’s all we can do to survive the day.
+Finding cleaning motivation isn’t even conceivable.
+At those times, cleaning house doesn’t seem worth the effort.
 We are grappling with more important, life-altering things.
+Honestly, that is okay!

 All of which is to say that I get it.
 I understand.
 I’ve been there, too.

-Here’s what I learned about how to get motivated to clean.
+So, here’s what I learned about finding cleaning motivation.
 These steps helped me get my house cleaning groove back.
-I hope they’ll help you, as well.
+I hope they’ll help you as well.

 Start with one surface.
 Not one floor of the house, not one room of it, not even an entire closet or one cupboard.
 Start with one surface.
 Don’t think about the rest of the house yet, and don’t feel guilty that you’re not doing more.
 You are doing something and that’s the first step.

 In my case, the surface I committed to cleaning and keeping clean was our kitchen island.
-It’s our favorite dumping ground when we walk in the door.
-It’s also visible from every entrance of our home, so there’s no ignoring its mess.
-To make matters worse, it’s the only convenient spot for food preparation.
-So, I decided that was the surface I’d commit to keeping clean.
+Also, it’s visible from every entrance of our home, so there’s no ignoring its mess.
+Plus, it’s the only convenient spot for food preparation.
+So, I decided that was the surface I’d commit to as I tried to find

 Focus your efforts on that one surface.
 Clear it off.
 Polish it.
 Treat any nicks, scratches, or stains.
 Make a point to clean it every morning and again before bed.
-(No, I’m not implying that little gremlins are going to come mess it up while you’re sleeping, though if your kids or spouse stay up later than you, they might.)
+(Of course, I’m not implying that little gremlins are going to mess it up while you’re sleeping, though if your kids or spouse stay up later than you, they might.)

 You committed to cleaning an area, and you kept it clean on a schedule.
-You deserve recognition for that!
-I’m not saying you should go out and buy a new car, or even a new outfit, but plan some kind of indulgence.
+You deserve recognition for your effort!
+Maybe don’t

 For me, it was a fresh bouquet of gorgeous flowers — and not the kind that filled our home after my husband’s funeral.
-Seeing that cheery vase brimming with pink roses and yellow carnations made me feel good, and feeling good made me want to keep going.
+Seeing that cheery vase brimming with sunny blooms made me feel good.
+And feeling good made me want to keep going.

+Feeling more confident now?
 Repeat that same all-out 10-minute effort in various rooms for a few days, then start working for 20-minutes at a time.
 By the

-To some extent, we all feel ashamed when we lose our cleaning motivation.
-Shame makes us close up and keep to ourselves, whether by not inviting friends to visit or just not discussing with anyone how the mess is overwhelming us.
-The antidote to this shame is validation.
+Let’s face it, we all feel ashamed when we lose our cleaning motivation.
+Shame makes us close up and keep to ourselves — we stop inviting friends to visit or discussing with anyone how the mess is overwhelming us.

-When we were kids, validation came through gold stars, Brownie points, or praise from our parents.
+Remember when you were a kid?
+Back then, validation came through gold stars, Brownie points, or praise from our parents.
 As adults, we have to seek it out ourselves.
 If your spouse isn’t the type to recognize your efforts, telling a friend about your accomplishment can work.

 Or join our Do Home Better group on Facebook — we celebrate each others’ accomplishments and support each other through homemaking challenges!

-Once you get back into the swing of things, expand your cleaning efforts until you’re hitting each room of the house on a weekly basis.
+Ready for more?
+Once you’re back into the swing of things, expand your cleaning efforts weekly until you’re covering the entire house.
 (Need checklists for the other rooms?
 You’ll find them here.)

 The more consistent you are about cleaning on a weekly basis, the less time it will take.
 Don’t believe me?
 Time yourself the first time you work in a room, then time yourself again a week later and compare your results.

-In the midst of my cleaning slump, I put off cleaning my bathroom for days because of how long I thought it would take.
-Timing myself proved it was doable in 20-minutes.
+During my cleaning slump, I put off cleaning my bathroom because it seemed like such an enormous task.
+So, I timed myself.
+Turns out, it only took 20-minutes.
 That’s it!
-Now, I get motivated to clean it by remembering how much better I’ll feel in 20 minutes if I get off my rear-end and do it.
+Now, I get motivated to clean by remembering how much better I’ll feel in 20 minutes if I just do it.

 Need more structure?

 You don’t have to go it alone!
 If you need step-by-step guidance, you’ll love the plan in my book 30 Days to a Clean and Organized House.
-I break it down into a manageable program of daily steps that will get your home clean and organized, while also helping you maintain your progress.
+It’s doable!

-You only need to open the book, do that day’s steps, and then go on with your life.
-At the end of 30 days (or even longer, if you want to adjust the plan), your home will be transformed, and you’ll have learned to keep it that way all the time.
+At the end of 30 days — or even longer, if you like — your home will be transformed, and you’ll have learned to keep it that way all the time.